Tom Doak

-Tom Doak is a golf course architect.
+Tom Doak is an American golf course architect.
 He has 6 courses ranked among the top 100 in the world according to the "Top 100 Courses in the World" March 2021 list compiled by Golf Magazine.
 These include Pacific Dunes in Oregon, Ballyneal in Colorado, Barnbougle Dunes in Tasmania and Cape Kidnappers in New Zealand.
 Doak lives in Michigan.

 He was a student of golf course designer Pete Dye, although perhaps his greatest influence comes from Alister MacKenzie (about whom Doak wrote a book), designer of Cypress Point, Royal Melbourne, and consultant to Bobby Jones at Augusta National.
 In 2007, Doak restored Alister MacKenzie's home course, Pasatiempo, a Golf Magazine Top 100 course located in Santa Cruz, California.

 Doak is the author of The Confidential Guide to Golf Courses which is a guide to famous and obscure golf courses around the world.
 The original version of the book was intended for a select group of friends and golf course architects.
 The sanitized version became a coffee table book which also included Doak's photography.
 Despite being toned down, the book includes several extremely critical reviews of golf courses and alienated several well-regarded golf course architects.
-For example, in his entry for Talamore Golf Club in Pinehurst, North Carolina, designed by Rees Jones, Doak wrote that the "dull layout" made him "want to spit."
+For example, in his entry for Talamore Golf Club in Pinehurst, North Carolina, designed by Rees Jones, Doak wrote that the "dull layout" made him "want to spit", while he gave the David McLay Kidd-designed St Andrews Links Castle Course a 0.